The Cat and the Canary is a stage play by John Willard from 1922 that was highly influential in the Haunted House horror genre.

 - When the Clock Strikes Twelve: That's when the will is read.

 The 1927 film features:

 - Accidental Pervert: Paul when he in a state of panic (he thought he saw a ghost) hides under the bed in the room of aunt Susan and her daughter Cecilly and catches glimpses of them undressing.

 - All in the Eyes: Used on Paul when Susan finds him under her bed.

-- Big Ol' Unibrow: Sported by the character creditd as Guard.
+- Big Ol' Unibrow: Sported by the character credited as Guard.

-- Color Wash: One version has different colour schemes for certain moods: Lighted indoor scenes are sepia tone, moments in the dark are dark blue and the horror moments are red.
+- Color Wash: One version has different color schemes for certain moods: Lighted indoor scenes are sepia tone, moments in the dark are dark blue and the horror moments are red.